Code-Institute-Submissions/inspire-books/README.md

 Welcome to Inspire were you will find Books recommended by visionaries

-Inspire is a book repository where individuals can find and submit details on books that helped influence their heros, visionaries and people or renown.
+Inspire is a book repository where individuals can find and submit details on books that helped influence their heros, visionaries and people of renown.
-The aim of the site is to show case what type of storys and knowledge impacted those who are considered paragon's in their field.
+The aim of the site is to show case what type of stories and knowledge impacted those who are considered paragon's in their field.

 The application was created to show case the ability to use CRUD functionalities with MongoDB and Python to give users the ability to create new blog posts, edit and delete them.
 Allow other users to comment under them.
 The main application allows users to add to the database new books with person of influence that can be edited deleted and read by others.